zzonyo/trust-docs-test/source/index.html.md

 <a href='https://github.com/HuobiRDCenter/huobi_Java/blob/master/java_signature_demo.md'>JAVA signature example</a> | <a href='https://github.com/HuobiRDCenter/huobi_Cpp/blob/master/examples/cpp_signature_demo.md'>C++ signature example</a>  | <a href='https://github.com/HuobiRDCenter/huobi_Python/blob/master/example/python_signature_demo.md'>Python signature example</a>

+### Q6：Why the API return 'Incorrect Access Key'?

+A：Please check whether Access Key is wrong in URL request, such as:
+1、The `AccessKeyId` is not included in URL parameter 2、The length of AccessKey is wrong
+3、The AccessKey is already deleted
+4、The URL request is not assembled correctly which cause AccessKey is parsed unexpected in server side.

-### Q6：Why the API return 'gateway-internal-error'?
+### Q7：Why the API return 'gateway-internal-error'?

 A：Please check below possible reasons:
+1、It may be due to network issue or server internal error, please try again later.
 1、The data format should be correct (standard JSON).
 2、The `Content-Type` in POST header should be `application/json` .

-3、It may be due to network issue, please try again later.

-### Q7：Why the API return 'login-required'?
+### Q8：Why the API return 'login-required'?

 A：Please check below possible reasons:

-1、The parameter should include `AccessKeyId`.
+1、The URL request parameter should include `AccessKeyId`.

-2、The parameter should include `Signature`.
+2、The URL request parameter should include `Signature`.

-### Q8: Why the API return HTTP 405 'method-not-allowed'?
+### Q9: Why the API return HTTP 405 'method-not-allowed'?

 A: It indicates the request path doesn't exist, please check the path spelling carefully.
 Due to the Nginx setting, the request path is case sensitive, please follow the path definition in document.